7 Phases Of Architecture Design. RIBA Plan of Work Made Easy.

 Introduction

-The architectural design process is generally divided into 7 phases of work starting with the initial design conception through to completion.
-These phases of work act as rigorous stepping stones to ensure the the correct code of conducted is adhered to during an architectural project.
+The architectural design process is generally divided into 7 phases of work, starting with the initial design conception through to completion.
+These phases of work act as rigorous stepping stones to ensure the correct code of conduct is adhered to during an architectural project.
+The 7 phases of work apply to all types of architectural projects from house extensions to large commercial and residential schemes.

 What are the 7 Phases Of Architecture Design?